EOSIO/eos/docs/01_nodeos/03_plugins/chain_plugin/index.md

                                         created with the most recent block.
 All files following this format will be
-                                        used to construct an extended block log --max-retained-block-files (=10)      the maximum number of blocks files to retain so that the blocks in those files can be queried.
+                                        used to construct an extended block log --max-retained-block-files arg (=10)  the maximum number of blocks files to retain so that the blocks in those files can be queried.
 When the number is reached, the oldest block file would